Arms Act, 1959: Previous legislation

-The Indian Arms Act, 1878 was an act regulating the manufacture, sale, possession, and carry of firearms.

-Prior to the Indian Rebellion of 1857, there were few gun control laws in Colonial India.

-The act included the mandatory licensing to carry a weapon, but contained exclusions for some groups and persons, for instance "all persons of Kodava (Coorg) race".
+Prior to the Indian Rebellion of 1857, there were little to no gun control laws in British India.
+In 1878, the British colonial government, under the administration of Lord Lytton, introduced the Indian Arms Act 1878.
+The act, which regulated the manufacture, sale, possession and carrying of firearms in British India, made it a criminal offence to keep, bear or trade guns without a government license.
+Penalties for violating the act included being imprisoned for up to three years and fined; in cases of concealment or attempted concealment the guilty party could be imprisoned for up to seven years.
+The act included exceptions for certain groups in India, including Europeans, Anglo-Indian people, certain groups of Indian colonial officials and "all persons of Kodava race".

-In a 1918 recruitment leaflet for World War I, Mahatma Gandhi voiced disapproval of the act:Among the many misdeeds of the British rule in India, history will look upon the Act depriving a whole nation of arms as the blackest.
+The Indian Arms Act 1878 came under repeated criticisms from Indian nationalists.
+In a 1918 recruitment leaflet written to encourage Indians to fight in World War I, Mahatma Gandhi voiced his disapproval of the act:

+Among the many misdeeds of the British rule in India, history will look upon the Act depriving a whole nation of arms as the blackest.
 If we want the Arms Act to be repealed, if we want to learn the use of arms, here is a golden opportunity.
 If the middle classes render voluntary help to Government in the hour of its trial, distrust will disappear, and the ban on possessing arms will be withdrawn.

-In The New Cambridge History of India: Science, Technology and Medicine in Colonial India, historian David Arnold noted the effect of the British rule on weapons, mining and metallurgy in India:

-The British were aware of the part metal-working had played in supporting indigenous powers in the past through the production of arms and ammunition, and, just as they introduced an Arms Act in 1878 to restrict Indian access to firearms, so they sought to limit India's ability to mine and work metals that might sustain it in future wars and rebellions.
-This was especially the case with Rajasthan, a region rich in metals.
-In the 1820s James Tod identified the ‘mines of Mewar’ as one of the means that had enabled its masters ‘so long to struggle against superior power, and to raise those magnificent structures which would do honour to the most potent kingdoms of the west’.
-Indian skill in the difficult art of casting brass cannon had made Indian artillery a formidable adversary from the reign of Akbar to the Maratha and Sikh wars 300 years later.
-But by the early 19th century most of the mines in Rajasthan had been abandoned: the caste of miners was ‘extinct’.

 Prohibited and Non-Prohibited Bore

-The Arms Act classifies firearms into two categories: Prohibited Bore and Non-Prohibited Bore.
-All automatic firearms and semi-automatic firearms except pistols fall under the Prohibited Bore category.
-Any firearm which can chamber and fire ammunition of the caliber .303, 7.62mm; 410,380; .455; 9mm is specified as Prohibited Bore under The Arms Act of 1962.
-Smooth bore guns having barrel of less than 20" in length are also specified as Prohibited Bore guns.
-The common firearms which are provided to people with a license under this Act are double barreled shotguns of 12 gauge (DBBL 12 Bore), common firearms are 0.315 bolt-action rifles (magazine capacity of 5 cartridges) and 0.32 Smith&Wesson Long revolvers (chamber capacity of 6 cartridges), 0.35" semi-automatic pistols and 12 Bore pump-action shotguns.
+The new Arms Rule 2016 classifies firearms into three categories: Prohibited Bore, restricted bore and Non-Prohibited Bore.
+All automatic firearms fall under the Prohibited Bore category.
+Semi auto rifles excluding shotguns upto 12 bore and less and .22 caliber falls under restricted category I(b).
+All calibers issued to service falls under restricted category I(c).
+Any firearm which can chamber and fire ammunition of the caliber .303, 7.62x39; 410,380; .455; 9mm is specified as Restricted Bore under The Arms Rules of 2016.
+After 2016 arms rules Indians saw relaxations in the type of arms they can use.
+The common firearms which people can buy today with a license are Semi auto shotgun upto 12 bore, Plump action shot gun, single barrel and double barreled shotguns upto 12 gauge, 30-06 (7.62x63mm) Springfield bolt action rifle (not semiauto), common firearms are 0.315 bolt-action rifles and 0.32 Smith&Wesson Long revolvers, 0.35" semi-automatic pistols and 12 Bore pump-action shotguns. and a wide range of .45, .40, .357, .380, .32, .22 pistols and revolvers.
+Semi auto rifles of .22 caliber are also allowed under permissible category.